Our People.

 Sanja Govorcin has worked with CAN since 2020.

-She works with our Kámoši Junior Performing Arts Group, our group for children from diverse communities, in Leigh (Wigan Borough), supporting the group to learn to play music and write songs.
+She has worked on our Horizons festival created in partnership with HOME.
+Other work for CAN includes supporting the Kámoši Junior Performing Arts Group, a group for children from diverse communities, in Leigh in the borough of Wigan.
+The project supported children to learn to play music and write songs.
+It was a partnership project with Wigan Music Service.

-Alongside her work for CAN, Sanja works with organisations including Music Action International and MIRO where she delivers song-writing projects for children, young people and adults.
+Alongside her work for CAN, Sanja works with organisations including Afrocats, Sheba Arts, Music Action International and MIRO where she delivers song-writing projects for children, young people and adults.
+She has worked on various events, including Migration Matters Festival and Manchester International Festival.

 She also works for 6Million+ teaching Bosnian songs.
 Sanja composed a song for their Srebrenica Genocide remembrance.